Timber Framers Guild

-The Timber Framers Guild (the Guild) is a non-profit, international, membership organization established in 1984 in the United States to improve the quality and education of people practicing the millennia-old art of Timber framing buildings and other structures with beams joined with primarily wooden joints.
-Today the stated goals of the Guild are to provide "... national and regional conferences and gatherings, sponsoring community building projects, educational workshops, and publishing a member magazine, Scantlings, and a quarterly journal, Timber Framing " In 2019, the Guild purchased the Heartwood School, which had been established in 1978 to teach skills and knowledge required for building energy-efficient homes and now focuses on timber framing, serving beginning to advanced students.
+The Timber Framers Guild (the Guild) is a non-profit, international, membership organization established in 1985 in the United States to improve the quality and education of people practicing the millennia-old art of Timber framing buildings and other structures with beams joined with primarily wooden joints.
+Today the stated goals of the Guild are to provide "... national and regional conferences, sponsoring projects and workshops, and publishing a monthly newsletter, Scantlings, and a quarterly journal, Timber Framing " In 2019, the Guild purchased the Heartwood School, which had been established in 1978 to teach skills and knowledge required for building energy-efficient homes and now focuses on timber framing, serving beginning to advanced students.

 The Guild is not like medieval guilds in that the emphasis is on education rather than control of this traditional trade.
 The Guild is not directly associated with the United Brotherhood of Carpenters and Joiners of America, but works closely with similar organizations.
 Overseas collaborators have included the Carpenters Fellowship in the U. K., Compagnons du Tour de France in France, and Zimmerman in Germany (a German language site).
 Originally the Guild was named the Timber Framers Guild of North America but the "North America" was dropped in recognition of the Guild's international presence.

 Membership

-Membership in the Guild does not necessarily reflect competency but an interest in timber framing construction, learning, and/or teaching.
+Membership in the Guild does not necessarily reflect competency but an interest in construction, learning and/or teaching.
 Members are not required to practice timber framing.
-Most members design and/or build new timber frames, but many members restore, rehabilitate, preserve and/or study historic timber-framed buildings.
+Most members build new timber frames, but many members restore, rehabilitate, preserve and/or study historic timber-framed buildings.
 The Guild also has institutional members, primarily corporations, and other partners include public agencies, educational institutions, and nonprofit organizations.
-The philosophies vary widely with some members being innovative and designing buildings of the future, some using computer-controlled machinery to cut frames, some working only with traditional hand-powered tools.
+The philosophies vary widely with some members being innovative and designing buildings of the future, some use computer-controlled machinery to cut frames, some work only with traditional hand-powered tools.
 Some members use metal connectors rather than traditional wooden joinery.